Recruiting Guides

 Basketball College Recruiting: Timeline, AAU, and What Coaches Want

-Elite D1 basketball recruits commit by sophomore year.
-Most basketball players don't.
-Here's the actual timeline for men's and women's basketball at every division level.
+D1 power programs fill boards by sophomore year.
+D3 recruits into spring.
+The month-by-month timeline for men's and women's basketball at every level.

 D2 College Recruiting: Scholarships, Process, and Why Division II Deserves a Closer Look